 Michael Uschold is an internationally recognized pioneer in engineering and applying ontologies.
 He has given numerous invited talks and regularly serves on advisory boards.
 In 2008-2009, Michael was senior ontologist at Reinvent Inc. His team created a commercial grade contextual advertising system.
 From 1997-2008, Michael worked as a research scientist at The Boeing Company working on a variety of projects, e.g. in the area of semantic interoperability and semantic filtering.
 From 1983-1997 he held positions at the University of Edinburgh.
 He was a senior member of technical staff in the Artificial Intelligence Applications Institute (AIAI) and was also a lecturer and a research associate at the Department of Artificial Intelligence.
 He received his B.S. in mathematics and physics at Canisius College in Buffalo, N.Y. in 1977, a Master's in computer science from Rutgers University in 1982, and a Ph.D. in Artificial Intelligence from the University of Edinburgh in 1991.

 Mark Ouska is an Enterprise Agile Data Strategist and Ontologist with nearly 30 years of professional information management experience in Enterprise Business Data Architecture.
 He's an Enterprise Data Strategy expert focused on data leadership and enterprise information management strategy development.
-He's demonstrated success recruiting key cross-functional business segments to participate in accurate technical articulation and execution of business data goals and objectives.
+He's demonstrated success recruiting key cross-functional business segments to participate in the accurate technical articulation and execution of business data goals and objectives.
 He has proven expertise extracting business data requirements, developing relationships, and evolving models that execute the enterprise data vision.
-Public and private-sector leadership experience implementing solutions that are willingly adopted by technical staff, critical business leadership and championed by VP and C-Level constituents.
-Experience in multiple industries including Pharmaceutical Research, Retail, Health Care, Financial Services, Consulting, Criminal Justice, Insurance, Natural Resources, Petrochemicals, and Software Development.
+He has public and private-sector leadership experience implementing solutions that are willingly adopted by technical staff, critical business leadership, and championed by VP and C-Level constituents.
+He has experience in multiple industries, including Pharmaceutical Research, Retail, Health Care, Financial Services, Consulting, Criminal Justice, Insurance, Natural Resources, Petrochemicals, and Software Development.